 UPCOMING FALL EVENTS

 Would you like advice directly from a Pre-Health Upper Classman?
 Starting in the Fall, current students can book an appointment with one of our Peer Mentors!
 They are ready to offer general advice on the things to do (and NOT to do) to be a successful Pre-Health Student in any pre-health field.
-Appointment can be booked using the link below.
+The appointment can be booked using the link below.
 All of our peer mentors were officers in one of our Pre-Health Organizations.
 Joining one is a great way to meet other pre-health students!
 A complete list of our pre-health organizations can be found at the bottom of this webpage.

 PREPARING TO APPLY TO PROFESSIONAL SCHOOLS